What it means

 - Reality

 - AI answers change as models, indexes, competitors, and source material change.
-The audit should become a recurring operating input.
+The audit should become a recurring input.